mihaildono/padawan-project/teacher-manual.md

 5. Send homework0

 ## Lesson 1
-Types, Variables, Functions, Conditionals,
+Types, Variables, Functions, Conditionals, Loops(intro)

-Homework: Go though all the exercises again and try to solve the exercises.
+Homework: Go though all the exercises again and try to solve them.

 ## Lesson 2
-Loops, Arrays(Intro)
+Loops

-Homework: Go though all the exercises again and try to solve the exercises.
+Homework: Go though all the exercises again and try to solve them.

 ## Lesson 3
+Loops pt2, Arrays(Intro)

+Homework: Go though all the exercises again and try to solve them.
+Look through Arrays

+## Lesson 4
 Arrays

+Homework: Go though all the exercises again and try to solve them.
+Look through Map/Filter

+## Lesson 5
+Arrays pt2, Map/Filter(intro)

 Homework: Go though all the exercises again and try to solve the exercises.
+Try to implement Map/Filter

+## Lesson 6
-Look through Map/Filter
+Map/Filter with Array

+Homework: Redo all the exercises with map/filter.